-Homeownership rates gave a mixed performance across the state in 2016.
-Riverside continued to have the highest rate of homeownership, at 63%.
-Los Angeles County remains the lowest at just 47%.
-Statewide, the average homeownership rate fell slightly to under 54%.
+Homeownership rates mostly increased across the state in 2018.
+Sacramento beat out Riverside for the highest rate of homeownership, at over 64%.
+Los Angeles County remains the lowest at just below 50%.
+Statewide, the average homeownership rate rose slightly to 55.2%.

-Rental vacancies will continue to linger below historic norms until homeownership rates stabilize and builders begin to adjust, expected around 2018 statewide.
-Meanwhile, rents will continue to rise beyond the rate of inflation.
-Multi-family construction will then increase, as it did in the 1980s, exerting downward pressure on rents.
+Rental vacancies will continue to linger below historic norms until homeownership rates stabilize and builders begin to adjust, expected to continue statewide during 2019 and 2020.
+Meanwhile, rents will rise beyond the rate of inflation until multi-family construction rises, as it did in the 1980s, exerting downward pressure on rents.